inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 A more nuanced argument is that AI _can_ do good, but it will obviously and intrinsically be a net negative.
 This is usually phrased as "AIs are only good for coding" or "companies can't wait to lay off staff to reduce costs, but the resulting work will be worse".
 This is already _very_ close to the AI Safetyist position; the remaining disagreement here is whether we can mitigate or compensate for the downside to the point that we push the end result back into "net good" territory.
 The disagreement might move people between Safetyist, Doomer and Abolitionist.

-### Can we leave some aspects of AI "on the table"?
+### Are AI's goods and harms separable?

+Fundamentally, the question here is to what degree we can leave some aspects of AI "on the table".
 One possible ground for arguments is just to split tasks off.
 We could concede that if we deployed AI in every situation where it's not prohibited by the laws of physics and economics, that would come out net bad, and then point out that we don't need to do this.
 We can make AIs audit our networks for security gains, do some special-case-theorem-prover-backed general code and media generation, and just _not_ put it in charge of our militaries or let it raise our children.
 The big question here is: can we capture a large fraction of the desirable frontier while declining to build/deploy the systems producing the worst harms?
 Or are they fully technically/economically coupled?
-This feels like a genuine crux; if we end up having the argument and realize that actually, _all_ AI-related harms and goods are intrinsically linked, I strongly suspect many current Safetyists would move towards Abolitionism.
+This feels like a genuine crux; if we end up having the argument and realize that actually, _all_ AI-related harms and goods are intrinsically linked, I strongly suspect many current Safetyists would have stronger grounds for moving towards Abolitionism.

 ### Are there important goods that are practically inaccessible without sufficiently capable AI?